The Best Bluebell Walks in Suffolk and Cambs

 Bradfield Woods, Bury St Edmunds

 Here’s a couple of fun facts for you: Bradfield Woods is one of the finest examples of ancient forest in Britain and bluebells are just one of 370 species of plant that grows here.
-There are a number of walks (around 5 miles of trails) that criss cross the woods so you can discover the carpets of blue keeping much more than 2 metres away from the nearest human being.
+There are a number of walks (around 5 miles of trails) that criss cross the woods so you can discover the carpets of blue without seeing another soul.

 Arger Fen and Spouse’s Wood, Sudbury

 There’s 110 hectares of ancient and new woodland, plus meadows to discover here.
 In Spring you can walk for miles surrounded by a beautiful carpet of bluebells.
 Insta heaven!

 Captain’s Wood, Sudbourne